-Richard Sharp has 20 years’ experience helping couples resolve a range of personal issues through family mediation.
+Richard Sharp has 25 years’ experience helping couples resolve a range of personal issues through family mediation.
 Thanks to our strong reputation among our peers, other divorce solicitors often refer clients to us for mediation at Sharp Family Law.

 Family Mediation FAQs

 - You set your own pace.
-The process can move as fast or as slow as you choose and you are not restricted a court calendar.
+The process can move as fast or as slow as you choose and you are not restricted by a court calendar.

 - You stay out of court.
 You agree to reach agreement outside of a courtroom while the mediation process proceeds.

 - You retain responsibility for resolving your conflicts.
 Many forms of conflict resolution place the responsibility and authority for resolving conflict in the hands of the professionals.
 In the court system that is the Judge.
-In Mediation you can reach resolution yourself by working through the issues, which can be more fulfilling and rewarding.
+In mediation you can reach resolution yourself by working through the issues, which can be more fulfilling and rewarding.

 - You enjoy confidentiality.
 Your mediation sessions remain private.
-Many couples prefer to negotiate their own private arrangements with the assistance of a Mediator rather than put their decisions in the hands of the courts.
+Many couples prefer to negotiate their own private arrangements with the assistance of a mediator rather than put their decisions in the hands of the courts.

 - You can minimise conflict.
-By providing a safe environment, where you can explain your concerns and needs to each other in the presence of a Mediator, hostility can be reduced and the chances of long-term co-operation can be improved – especially important if you are co-parenting.
+By providing a safe environment where you can explain your concerns and needs to each other in the presence of a mediator, hostility can be reduced and the chances of long-term co-operation can be improved – especially important if you are co-parenting.

 - You can communicate directly.
 You have the opportunity to communicate directly with each other rather than via lawyers or across a court room.

 - You can consider all the available options.
 A trained and impartial mediator can help you to consider all the available options and come up with a bespoke solution.
-Mediators can also ensure that you have the information (both legal and, where appropriate, about the affects of separation and divorce on their children) needed to reach informed decisions about the future of your family.
+Mediators can also ensure that you have the information (both legal and, where appropriate, about the effects of separation and divorce on their children) needed to reach informed decisions about the future of your family.